martyn-hash/The-link/replit.md

 # The Link - CRM & Project Management Application

 ## Overview
-The Link is a full-stack CRM and project management application designed for accounting and bookkeeping firms.
-Its primary purpose is to automate recurring service delivery, streamline client relationship management, and provide a secure client portal.
-The application aims to enhance efficiency and client satisfaction through features like intelligent scheduling, automated project generation, Companies House integration, and a mobile-first user experience, all within a multi-tenant architecture.
-It focuses on improving firm operations and client engagement, recognizing market potential and ambitious project goals.
+The Link is a full-stack CRM and project management application for accounting and bookkeeping firms.
+Its core purpose is to automate recurring service delivery, streamline client relationship management, and provide a secure client portal.
+It aims to boost efficiency and client satisfaction through features like intelligent scheduling, automated project generation, Companies House integration, and a mobile-first user experience within a multi-tenant architecture.
+The project emphasizes improving firm operations and client engagement, recognizing its market potential and ambitious goals.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

-## Testing Credentials
-- **Staff Login**: Root page → Passwords tab → admin@example.com | admin123

 ## System Architecture

 ### UI/UX
-The application's UI/UX is inspired by modern SaaS platforms like Linear, Stripe, and Notion, utilizing a specific brand palette and DM Sans font.
-Design principles emphasize increased spacing, soft modern shadows, and consistent 1rem border-radius.
-Components are mobile-first, responsive, and adhere to a consistent Phase 3 layout with standardized header blocks, body regions, and tab-based designs.
-Full-width layouts are used for data-heavy pages, while detail and form pages remain centered.
+The UI/UX is inspired by modern SaaS platforms, using a specific brand palette and DM Sans font.
+Design principles include increased spacing, soft modern shadows, and consistent 1rem border-radius.
+Components are mobile-first, responsive, and follow a consistent layout with standardized headers, body regions, and tab-based designs.
+Full-width layouts are used for data-heavy pages, while detail and form pages are centered.

 ### Technical Implementation
-The frontend is built with React, TypeScript, Wouter for routing, TanStack Query for server state management, and `shadcn/ui` with Tailwind CSS for styling.
+The frontend uses React, TypeScript, Wouter for routing, TanStack Query for server state management, and `shadcn/ui` with Tailwind CSS for styling.
 The backend is an Express.js server in TypeScript, providing a modular RESTful API with middleware for authentication, authorization, and validation.
 It handles service mapping, project creation, sophisticated scheduling with UTC normalization, and comprehensive audit trails.
 A nightly scheduler automates project generation.
-The backend storage layer employs 52 domain-focused modules using a facade pattern.
-Performance optimizations include batch operations and optimistic updates for stage changes, background prefetching, and state persistence for list view settings.
+The storage layer employs 52 domain-focused modules using a facade pattern.
+Performance is optimized with batch operations, optimistic updates, background prefetching, and state persistence.

 ### Feature Specifications
-The system includes advanced communication tools like RingCentral VoIP integration with AI transcription, AI Magic Call/SMS for natural language interactions, email image pasting, and a new SMS Templates feature with variable support.
-It supports shared Outlook inbox access via Microsoft Graph API with granular permissions and a dedicated Comms Workspace for email management. **MS Calendar integration** allows viewing and creating calendar events (with Teams meeting support) for users with `accessCalendar` permission, with shared calendar access managed by super admins via the `userCalendarAccess` table.
+The system includes advanced communication tools like RingCentral VoIP integration with AI transcription, AI Magic Call/SMS, email image pasting, and SMS Templates.
+It supports shared Outlook inbox access via Microsoft Graph API with granular permissions and a dedicated Comms Workspace.
+MS Calendar integration allows viewing and creating calendar events (with Teams meeting support) for authorized users, with shared calendar access managed by super admins.
 Project management features include a dynamic "Client Also Has" filter, Tasks filter ownership permissions, and Bookkeeping Query Grouping.
-For data analysis, a drag-and-drop Pivot Table builder is available.
+A drag-and-drop Pivot Table builder is available for data analysis.
+The system also features a multi-channel outbound campaign system with client-first targeting, personalized action pages, and comprehensive analytics, supporting email (SendGrid), SMS (VoodooSMS), and Voice (Dialora.ai).
+This campaign system includes a 7-step creation wizard, multi-step campaign sequences, and detailed analytics.

 ### System Design
 The application uses PostgreSQL (Neon) with Drizzle ORM for data persistence, employing UUIDs, soft deletes, and JSONB fields.
 Google Cloud Storage (via Replit App Storage) manages object storage with secure signed URLs.
 Authentication for staff uses Replit Auth (OIDC) with session-based, role-based access control, while the client portal uses passwordless email verification.
 The multi-tenant system emphasizes modularity, extensive database indexing, and a resilient project scheduling orchestrator.
 Additional features include UK eIDAS-compliant electronic signatures, workflow and status management with Kanban views, AI Audio Transcription, AI-assisted client value notifications, Zapier integration, and an enhanced data import system.
-A user-friendly error handling system replaces technical errors.
+A user-friendly error handling system is also implemented.

 ## External Dependencies